 The village of Gásadalur, surrounded by the highest mountains on Vágar, enjoys a panoramic view over the isle of Mykines.

-Until recently the village of Gásadalur was the only village on the Faroe Islands without road connection to other villages.
-Then, the path over the mountain, was the only connection to the outside world.
+Until recently, the village of Gásadalur was the only village on the Faroe Islands without road connection to other villages.
+Until then, the path over the mountain was the only connection to the outside world.
 The postman carried the post over the mountain three times a week.
-In 2004 the Faroese Parliament built a tunnel to Gásadalur which broke the isolation.
+In 2004 the Faroese Parliament built a tunnel to Gásadalur which ended the isolation.
 However, the cozy atmosphere of the village is still intact.

-Above the village is the highest mountain of Vágar Island, Árnafjall called.
+Above the village is the highest mountain of Vágar Island, called Árnafjall.

 In the village there is also a café and venue called Gásadalsgarður here you can enjoy a carefully selected menu of food and beverages.
 The cafe serves local Faroese food and is as authentic as it gets.

 Of accommodation opportunities there is a small guesthouse located in the middle of the village.
-The small but cosy and comfortable new guesthouse has for rooms, and is called Hjallrímsstova
+The small but cozy and comfortable new guesthouse has four rooms; it is called Hjallrímsstova

 A small souvenir shop is also located in Gásadalur.
 The shop is called Uanni and is run by a local couple who take great pride in what they stock.
 This includes sheepskin, hand knitted sweaters made by the owner herself, and various other interesting items.

 Gásadalur is a “must see” for all tourists because of its unspoiled nature and lack of influence from the present.